 - Stir in the sauce.
 Add the tomato sauce, ketchup, water, maple syrup, apple cider vinegar, chili powder, and hot sauce (optional) to the pan and stir to combine.

 - Simmer.
 Bring the mixture to a gentle boil, then reduce to a simmer, cover, and cook for 10 minutes, or until the mixture has thickened to your liking.

 - Serve.
-Season with more salt to taste.
-Serve healthy sloppy joes on hamburger buns or over a baked sweet potato.
+Once thickened, season with more salt to taste.
+Serve on hamburger buns or over a baked sweet potato.

 - Make sure your vegetables are finely chopped.

 - Draining the fat helps theses healthy sloppy joes thicken a little better at the end.
 You can skip this step if you like yours extra sloppy.

 - Looking for whole30 and paleo recipe?
 Leave out the maple syrup and serve over sweet potatoes.